-Mr. Tim Eaton has been painting scenery for as long as he can remember.
-The works he produces are entirely done from recollections and imagination.
-Though he is constantly studying nature through the use of digital photography, there are never any photos used for reference near his easel.
-He is able to do this after having spent many years traveling and painting watercolors “en plein air” in far away places such as France, Italy, Turkey and China.
-This approach finds its premise and its intent in a quote, which hangs in his studio, from the famous French Impressionist painter Edgar Degas on training the visual memory.
+Mr. Tim Eaton has been painting landscape scenery for as long as he can remember.
+The works he produces are conceived entirely from recollections and imagination.
+Though constantly studying nature through observation and the use of digital photography, there are never any visual references near his easel.
+He is able to work this way following many years of traveling and painting watercolors “a la plein air” across the United States but also in faraway places such as France, Italy, Turkey and China.
+This approach finds its premise and its intent in a quote which is displayed in his studio by the famous French Impressionist painter Edgar Degas on training the visual memory.

 Mr. Eaton’s landscapes capture poetically harmonious moments in the natural world.
 Through years of trial and experimentation he continues to discover fresh ideas, compositions and a variety of techniques all with the intention of creating visually appealing works to inspire a distinct emotional connection with his viewers.